 The pressure on the trophy hunting industry to take increased responsibility for its impact on endangered and threatened species is growing, with the US now assessing the impact of their trophy hunting activities on African wildlife.
 The Democratic Staff of the House Committee on Natural Resources has published 25-page report discussing the failure of trophy hunting in conserving species in many areas of Africa.

-The report discusses successful and failing programmes in-depth, but for those don’t wish to read the entire document here are the key findings.
-Of course, any summary will neglect the detail, so the best option is to download and study the full report.
-Any omission is in the interests of expediency and any implied bias is unintended.
+The report discusses successful and failing programmes in-depth, but for those who don’t wish to read the entire document, here are the key findings.
+Of course, any summary will neglect the details, so the best option is to download and study the full report.
+Any omission is in the interests of expediency, and any perceived bias is unintended.

-The report acknowledges that although the U.S. Fish and Wildlife Service’s (FWS) official stance is that trophy hunting industry, “can and has provided significant long-term benefits to the populations of many species” in many instances this has not been the case.
+The report acknowledges that although the U.S. Fish and Wildlife Service’s (FWS) official stance is that the trophy hunting industry “can and has provided significant long-term benefits to the populations of many species,” in many instances this has not been the case.

 The report examines the effects of trophy hunting on five major threatened or endangered game species (the African elephant, African lion, black rhinoceros, southern white rhinoceros, and leopard) in four African countries (Namibia, South Africa, Tanzania and Zimbabwe), noting that the laws, institutions, and capacity necessary to make trophy hunting benefit conservation are often lacking.

-It notes that there is a responsibility on the FWS to significantly improve its permitting process to ensure that trophy hunting doesn’t destroy existing populations of these species.
+It notes that the FWS is responsible for significantly improving its permitting process to ensure that trophy hunting doesn’t destroy existing populations of these species.

 Important findings of the report